Speak in your customers’ language – and win their business!

 For example, take the legal statement that appears on every website.
 A cookie notification.
 Here are two examples:

 Both say much the same thing, but each speaks in the language of its audience, one formal, the other informal.
 Incidentally, don’t try to be something you’re not.
 A financial institution that uses street slang to reach a young audience would be like dad dancing – embarrassing and counterproductive.

 Having said that, it is possible to strike a balance between credibility and approachability.
 One way to do that is to involve the customer in the conversation with the use of personal pronouns.
 In recent ads, British Gas talk about ‘Looking after your world’ and Nationwide talk about being ‘On your side’.
-Being customer focussed takes away some of the remoteness of these institutions without sacrificing anything in the way of dignity or seriousness of purpose.
+Being customer focused takes away some of the remoteness of these institutions without sacrificing anything in the way of dignity or seriousness of purpose.

 Tone of voice is not just words

 As we’ve said already, tone of voice is just one element of a company’s brand personality, and one that a professional copywriter can help you perfect.
 We live, however, in an increasingly visual age where information – especially on the web – is more commonly presented in pictorial or graphic form.